 Dentin (the middle layer):

-Maintained by odontoblasts, which are present inside the pulp and gets into the dentin through long processes extending from the cell.
+Maintained by odontoblasts, which are present inside the pulp and get into the dentin through long processes extending from the cell.
 The odontoblasts can lay down secondary dentin (which is secreted slowly over the lifetime of the individual) and tertiary dentin (in response to an irritant, such as decay).
 This doesn’t mean that it can grow new dentin; it merely mineralizes the processes’ tubule.
 That is, a large fracture isn’t going to grow a new area of dentin, but the holes in it could be filled.
 It’s like if you burst a tire, you can patch it with glue, but you can’t build a new tire from the glue.

 Pulp (the inner layer):

-The area with nervous and vascular tissue, and it contains the odontoblasts as well as progenitor cells that can turn into odontoblasts if needed (if the original odontoblasts were killed off by bacteria, for example).
+The area with nervous and vascular tissue, and contains the odontoblasts as well as progenitor cells that can turn into odontoblasts if needed (if the original odontoblasts were killed off by bacteria, for example).

 In short, the difference is that teeth don’t have the same cells that bone does, and as a result, they have a very limited ability to repair themselves.